What is a Nurse Educator?

 Despite transitioning to a pedagogical role, many nurse educators continue to treat patients throughout their career.
 In doing so, nurse educators constantly educate themselves as to the most current practices and advancements in nursing, so that they may, in turn, transmit this knowledge to their students.
 Nurse educators enjoy the opportunities that come with devoting themselves to an intellectual and educational community, oftentimes engaging in research and utilizing technologies that represent the cutting edge of the nursing industry.

-Nurse educators teach as full-time or part-time faculty members at nursing schools on college and university campuses, as well as in teaching hospitals.
+Further, these competencies are what nurse educators are held to and further outline their role in universities and teaching future nurses.
 They instruct at the undergraduate level, guiding future licensed practice nurses (LPN) and registered nurses (RN); they teach at the graduate and doctoral level, leading future advanced practice nurses, nurse researchers, nursing leaders and even other nurse educators.
-In teaching students at various stages of their professional development, nurse educators design curricula and develop programs of study, grade papers, participate in faculty meetings, prepare and deliver lectures, advise students and perform many of the tasks associated with academic careers.
 Generally, nurse educators deliver clinical courses that align with their specific fields of expertise, especially related to the area of concentration or focus from their graduate nursing education program.
 These fields of interest vary widely and include such subjects as psychiatric/mental health, oncology, pediatrics, women’s health, family health and acute care.

 Become a Nurse Educator